Skip to contents

 Merging landscapes

-Multiple NLM rasters can be merged or merged together to create new landscape patterns.
+Multiple NLM rasters can be merged to create new landscape patterns.
 A single primary or base raster can be merged with any number of additional secondary rasters, with optional scaling factors used to control the influence of the secondary rasters.

 pL <- NLMR::nlm_edgegradient(ncol = 100,